Auxiliary Tool Functions

 - comfit.tool.tool_plotly_define_3D_plot_ax.tool_plotly_define_3D_plot_ax(fig, ax)

-This function checks and sets required parameters for 3D plotting, including validating the plot dimension and assigning a scene number.
+- Defines and validates parameters for a 3D plot axis in Plotly. - This function checks and sets required parameters for 3D plotting, including validating the plot dimension and assigning a scene number. - Return type:

 - axdict